 - 1. Defined.
-A projection built out from a sloping roof, usually containing a window or vent. - The following restrictions apply to dormers above the second story in single-unit and twounit dwellings and to dormers in accessory structures. - a.
+A projection built out from a sloping roof, usually containing a window or vent. - Except as may be allowed by special permit in accordance with Section 30-24.
+The following restrictions shall apply to dormers above the second story in single-unit and two-unit and two-family dwellings and to dormers in accessory structures. - a.
 A dormer may be no wider than 50% of the length of the exterior wall of the story next below.
 Where more than one dormer is located on the same side of the roof, the width of all dormers combined may not exceed 50% of the length of the exterior wall next below.
+See illustrations below.

-A roof line overhang shall be continued between the dormer and the story next below so as to avoid the appearance of an uninterrupted wall plane extending beyond two stories b.
+A roof line overhang shall be continued between the dormer and the story next below so as to avoid the appearance of an uninterrupted wall plane extending beyond two stories.
+See illustrations below.

+c.
 The vertical plane of the side wall of any dormer shall not be closer than 3 feet from the vertical plane of the intersection of the roof and the main building end wall nearest the dormer.
+See illustrations below.

-No dormer may project above the main ridgeline of the single or two-unit dwelling or the accessory structure.
+d.
+No dormer may project above the main ridgeline of the single or two-unit -family dwelling or the accessory structure.
+Seeillustration below.